 São Roque Church

-Climb up the steep Calçada do Duque steps from Rossio square and at the top you’ll find this church: unassuming on the outside, fabulously ornate on the inside.
-Designed in Rome and shipped to Lisbon in 1747, its Baroque chapel is lavishly adorned with gold, lapis lazuli, marble and azulejos
+Climb up the steep Calçada do Duque steps from Rossio square and at the top you’ll find this church – unassuming on the outside, fabulously ornate on the inside.
+Designed in Rome and shipped to Lisbon in 1747, its baroque chapel is lavishly adorned with gold, lapis lazuli, marble and azulejos.
+The adjacent museum is crammed with sacred art.
+The church sits on the edge of the Bairro Alto district.

 National Palace of Pena